anjalipathak03/trial-directory/README.md

 # trial-directory

-A basic trial round test to understand githu command
+A basic trial round test to understand github command and it's functionality.